-- Educate stormwater management practitioners through workshops, trainings and seminars on the proper design, operation and maintenance of stormwater practices applicable to Colorado’s semi-arid climate, emphasizing local climate and hydrogeographic features.
+We provide education opportunities on the proper design, operation and maintenance of stormwater practices applicable to Colorado’s semi-arid climate.

-The Colorado Stormwater Center is housed within the Department of Civil and Environmental Engineering at Colorado State University (CSU) and is affiliated with the CSU Urban Water Center.
+The Colorado Stormwater Center is housed in the Department of Civil and Environmental Engineering at Colorado State University (CSU) under the One Water Solutions Institute.
 Our education and training workshops are provided by a variety of experienced professionals that work within academia, consulting, local government and private business.

-Holly Piza –Urban Drainage and Flood Control District
+- Holly Piza – Mile High Flood District

 - Jeremiah Unger – Colorado Department of Transportation